zubairashfaque/my-site/_posts/2020-01-16-Tree-Based-Modeling-from-Scratch-(Python).markdown

 * Internal node
 * Leaf

-The root is parent node or starting of a flowchart, a question-giving rise to two children nodes.
+The `root` is parent node or starting of a flowchart, a question-giving rise to two children nodes.
 An internal node having one parent node, question-giving rise to two children nodes.
 Leaf having one parent node with no children node and involving no questions; it is where prediction is made.
-A decision tree is a tree in which each internal node is labeled with an input feature.
-The branch coming from a node labeled with an input feature are labeled with each of the possible values of the output feature or in other words the branch leads to a secondary decision node on a different input feature.
-Each leaf of the tree is labeled with a class or a probability distribution over the classes, telling that the data set has been classified by the tree either into a specific class, or into a particular probability distribution.
+A decision tree is a tree in which each internal node is labeled with an input `feature`.
+The branch coming from a node labeled with an input feature are labeled with each of the possible values of the output feature or in other words the branch leads to a `secondary decision` node on a different input feature.
+Each leaf of the tree is labeled with a `class` or a `probability distribution` over the classes, telling that the data set has been classified by the tree either into a specific class, or into a particular probability distribution.

 {: .center}
 ![I and My friends]({{site.baseurl}}/assets/img/tree-1.jpg)